9 Reasons To Avoid Fiberglass Insulation

 - Does not stop radiant heat transfer (The primary source of heat flow in and out of your structure).

-- Pinching or smashing reduces its R-value.
+- Pinching, smashing and thermal bridging reduces its R-value.

 - Moisture reduces its R-value.